27 Building a DSL

 1. Type ggplot2::aes at the console (no parentheses) and read the source.
 Where does it capture the user’s expressions?
 What function does it use?

-2. Look at the source of ggplot2:::"+.gg".
-What does the + operator actually do to a ggplot object?
+2. Look at the source of ggplot2’s internal "+.gg" function (use the triple-colon operator).
+What does + actually do to a ggplot object?

 3. Compare filter(df, x > 5) to df[df$x > 5, ].
 What does dplyr’s version gain from NSE?
 What does it cost?